 The company provides a kit bag for your possessions to be carried by the porter.
-If you are on a camping trek, the company provides the mattresses, tents etc. Proper footwear is essential for trekking, and we highly recommend broken in trekking boots or shoes.
-Some equipment can be rented /hired such as sleeping bags, down jacket, trekking poles, and trekking boots.
+If you are on a camping trek, the company provides mattresses, tents, etc. Proper footwear is essential for trekking, and we highly recommend broken in trekking boots or shoes.
+Some equipment can be rented /hired such as sleeping bags, down jackets, trekking poles, and trekking boots.
 Please see the list below for more recommended items; however please email us with any questions.

 General Trekking Gear:

 Lightweight walking boots that are broken in prior to arrival in Nepal to avoid blisters